Deokishisu/FRLG-Plus/FEATURES.md

 - All Revision 1 fixes are included here.
 This includes the missing "Presents" graphic in the intro, and several Pokédex errors and oversights.
 - The Nugget Bridge Rocket can no longer give the player infinite Nuggets.
 - Assist, Block, Camouflage, Charge, Conversion 2, Follow Me, Grudge, Helping Hand, Imprison, Ingrain, Magic Coat, Mean Look, Memento, Mimic, Mud Sport, Nightmare, Pain Split, Recycle, Refresh, Role Play, Skill Swap, Slack Off, Snatch, Softboiled, Spider Web, Tail Glow, Vital Throw, Water Sport, Wish and Yawn display as --- accuracy instead of 100 accuracy.
+- Razor Wind's description no longer incorrectly states that it has a high critical-hit ratio (Razor Wind does not have a secondary effect in Generation III).
 - The misspelling of "Pokcet" in the Teachy TV program has been fixed.
 - Raikou and Entei will not disappear if they Roar the player out of their battles.
 	* The roaming IV glitch will __not__ be fixed, as it affects the legality of the legendary beasts.